Appointments & Services

 Individualized Counseling

-Individual counseling may be the most appropriate and quickest way to help them reach their goals.
-CAPS uses a short-term counseling model, typically from 1-8 sessions, every other week.
+Individual counseling may be the most appropriate and quickest way to help students reach their goals.
 A counselor and student work together to identify goals that may be in a variety of realms of the student’s life: personal, relational, developmental, substance use, trauma, academic and other concerns that are preventing the student from functioning well.

 -